Fact vs. Fiction: Public Interest Careers

 4. Why do lots of students who planned on going into public interest end up taking a private sector job?

 Lots of reasons.
 Some students are lured by the tremendous amount of money in the private sector and figure theyíll earn a large salary for a few years, then come back to public interest (but see question 6 for more on that).
 Some spend the summer working for a firm that seems nice and begin to wonder if maybe firm work really wouldnít be so bad.
 Some hope to do a significant amount of pro bono work at the firm.
 Others carefully select a firm with relevant training to build relevant skills and enable them to transfer to a public interest job later on.
 See question 8 for details.
 And many students canít stand the uncertainty that a public interest job search often entails.
 It is difficult to be unemployed in March of your third year when many of your classmates have had their jobs nailed down since December, if not since August.
 Luckily the federal government honors programs comport with the private sector timeline.
 The popularity of fellowships is also aided by their earlier acceptances.
-The lateness of public interest offers, compounded with the rumor that positions are not available, cause those who are risk averse to jump ship to the private sector option.
+The lateness of public interest offers, compounded with the rumor that positions are not available, cause those who are risk averse select a private sector option.

 5. Can I get a job with a public interest organization when I have no experience in public interest law or its area of concern?